google/breadboard/README.md

     code.
 Just arrange nodes in a graph and connect them together.
   * Extensible: Breadboard can be extended with user-defined Nodes that interact with your game
-  * Cross-platform: Breadboard can be incorperated in to projects on all major platforms.
+  * Cross-platform: Breadboard can be incorporated into projects on all major platforms.

 ## Dependencies